Springtails (or Collembolans) aren’t insects like most houseplant pests.

 You’ll need to wipe out the dead springtails.

-Repeat this process a week later to make sure you have all the springtails.
+Repeat this process a week later to ensure you have all the springtails.

 There could have been springtail eggs that had hatched since then.
 Better safe than sorry.